FAQs

 Spring Wonder Boxes Subscription (5 deliveries):

-- Two weird and wonderful seed varieties in each delivery (full plant list below)
+- Two weird and wonderful seed varieties in each delivery (full plant list in FAQ below)

 - Beautifully illustrated growing guides + charming seed info cards

-- Soil or growing medium + plant labels (enough for 6 seedling punnet cells per variety, you’ll need to provide the pots or punnets)
+- Seed-raising mix + plant labels (enough for 6 seedling punnet cells per variety, you’ll need to provide the pots or punnets)

 - A mini water spritzer for gentle misting